New information on important flower resources for bees

 In order to produce seed and fruit many plants, including crops, depend on insects to transfer pollen between flowers.
 Maintaining enough insect pollinators is therefore vital to ensure a diverse food supply and for biodiversity.
 Insect pollinators include honeybees, bumblebees, solitary bees, hoverflies, beetles, butterflies and moths.
 In this book we focus on bees because of their importance for pollination worldwide and our increasing awareness of their decline.
 However, many of the habitats and management techniques we describe are equally beneficial to other insect pollinators.

 The book builds on two decades of pollinator research carried out at the Centre for Ecology & Hydrology.

 About the authors

-Richard Pywell - Richard leads research into sustainable land management at the Centre for Ecology & Hydrology (CEH) (www.ceh.ac.uk).
-He has over 20 years research experience in the restoration and management of habitats for wildlife conservation, with a particular focus on farmland.
+Richard Pywell - Richard leads research into sustainable land management at the UK Centre for Ecology & Hydrology (UKCEH).
+He has more than 20 years research experience in the restoration and management of habitats for wildlife conservation, with a particular focus on farmland.
 He has worked closely with Marek Nowakowski on many projects commissioned by Government departments to provide practical and scientific evidence for agri-environmental policies.
 In doing this he has also established strong collaborative links with university departments and the farming industry.

 Marek Nowakowski - From childhood Marek has had a passion for both wildlife and farming.
 Since 1970 he has worked in agriculture as a research scientist and agronomist.
 In 1998 he helped set up the Wildlife Farming Company dedicated to improving farmland habitats through research, practical experience and training.
 During his career he has worked with Government, research, policy and commercial organisations.
 He has demonstrated that wildlife can co-exist with modern, profitable agriculture and has communicated this widely on both television and radio.